 You can find your nearest test centre at GOV.UK.

-Watch the DSA’s guide to the theory test for a handy guide to what happens at the theory test.
+Watch the DVSA’s guide to the theory test for a handy guide to what happens at the theory test.

 The multiple choice test

 Before you start the multiple choice test, you can have a 15-minute practice session to get used to the format of the test.

 In the test there are 100 questions: you’ll need to get at least 85 correct to pass, with at least 20 correct in each band (see Preparing for the ADI theory test for details).
 You’ll have 90 minutes for this part of the test.

 The multiple choice questions appear on-screen and you’ll use the mouse or touch the screen to choose the correct answer.
 For some questions you’ll need to select more than one correct answer – there’ll be a message if you don’t choose enough answers.

 If you’re not sure about any of the questions, you can ‘flag’ them and come back to them later.